 - Check the filters in your furnace and vents.
 If you have never changed them, spring is a good time to start as they gather dust quickly!

 - Inspect your gutters and downspouts.
 Clean out any debris that might have collected over the winter.
+You can also consider gutter guard installation as an option you won’t have to worry about cleaning out the gutters again!

 - Take a look at your windows and doors.
 Caulk or weatherstrip any areas that have cracked.